All Episodes

 No oil, no gas, no combustion engine, no cows, no airplanes.

-And we're gonna build high-speed trains.
+And we're going to build high-speed trains.

-I can't wait to take the sailboat over to Europe the next time we have to a trip.
+I can't wait to take the sailboat over to Europe the next time we have a trip.

 Good luck visiting New Zealand or Australia or Asia.

-All right, 800-941 Sean is our number.
+All right, 800-941-Sean is our number.

 You want to be a part of the program.